The Spring 2025 Complete Photographic Process for B&W Workshop

 Angel Hair (Ancient Bristlecone Pine Detail)

 The resurgence toward traditional film/darkroom photography keeps gaining momentum.
 Traditional photographers now have the finest products, including film choices and the most remarkable variable contrast enlarging papers ever produced, to give you astounding printing control and stunning visual quality.
-Bruce, through his own photography, his books, and his workshops, is recognized as a leading figure in photography today, and is in demand for his clear, understandable way of explaining the thinking and methodology of photography, both outdoor in the field, and indoors in the darkroom.
-This "Complete Photographic Process" workshop takes you through the full black and white film/darkroom process from beginning to end —from exposure and development of the negative, to printing negatives in a traditional darkroom, to mountaing and spotting the display print— and does it in remarkable depth in six exciting and enjoyable days.
+Through Bruce’s own photographs, books and workshops, is recognized as a leading figure in photography today.
+He is in demand for his clear, understandable way of explaining the thinking and methods of photography, both outdoor in the field and indoors in the darkroom.
+This "Complete Photographic Process" workshop takes you through the full black and white film/darkroom process from beginning to end —from exposure and development of the negative, to printing negatives in a traditional darkroom, to mounting and spotting the display print— and does it in just six days.

 The traditional b&w silver print remains the gold standard for quality imagery available today!
 It is unmatched by digital approaches for tonal richness and subtlety.
-This workshop based at Bruce's home/studio shows you why.
-Nobody explains the Ansel Adams Zone System of negative exposure, or the most direct way to obtain fine darkroom prints, better than Bruce, showing that the feared “technical difficulties” are truly trivial.
-Bruce makes them easily understood and usable almost immediately, while demonstrating that a traditional film/darkroom user has all the control that one could ever want or need.
+This workshop, based at Bruce's home/studio, shows you why.
+Nobody explains the Ansel Adams Zone System of negative exposure, or the most direct way to obtain fine darkroom prints, better than Bruce.
+He’ll whow you that the feared “technical difficulties” are truly trivial and easy to grasp.
+Bruce demonstrates that a traditional film/darkroom user has all the control that one could ever want or need.
 Seeing how to use film and darkroom print controls, rather than just reading explanations about them, is a further benefit…or as Bruce puts it, “It’s difficult to write an essay about how to tie a shoelace, but it’s simple to do it once you see it demonstrated.”

-The traditional photographic process is truly "hands-on."
-You’ll be developing your own negatives, exposed during the workshop, and printing your negatives—either those made during the workshop, or those made previously, and brought to the workshop with your prints—allowing you to create your image from beginning to end.
+Unlike digital, the traditional photographic process is truly "hands-on."
+You’ll be developing your own negatives, exposed during the workshop, then printing your negatives — either those made during the workshop, or those made previously, and brought to the workshop with your prints. —allowing you to create your image from beginning to end.
 You’ll see that traditional darkroom methods offer all the control you’ll ever need to make the best possible print.
-This workshop employs traditional materials—b&w film, variable contrast enlarging paper, darkroom chemistry and LPL enlargers (offering optimum use of variable contrast papers, the sleekest and finest enlargers made).
-It emphasizes the most critical concepts of light, composition, relationships of elements within the scene, and your relationship with the subject matter that you photograph.
+This workshop employs traditional materials—b&w film, variable contrast enlarging paper, darkroom chemistry and the finest enlargers.
+It emphasizes the most critical concepts of light, composition, relationships of elements within the scene, and your relationship with your chosen subject matter.
 You will see and personally experience the fine artistic control you have at every step of the traditional process, especially when you step up to the enlargers to print your own negatives.
-No other workshop gives you the opportunity to work with the finest enlargers and enlarging paper, printing your own negatives, overseen by an expert educator like Bruce.
+No other workshop gives you the opportunity to work with such fine products, printing your own negatives, overseen by an expert educator like Bruce.

 Bruce’s Darkroom